tbeswick96/BannerlordYetAnotherPartyOrganiser/README.md

 **IMPORTANT** If you used a version prior to 1.2.0, UIExtenderLibModule is a deprecated mod.
 Make sure you remove this mod from your load order.
 The library is included with this mod.

-**IMPORTANT** If you have any mods that use a Harmony version < 2.0.0.9, make these are loaded AFTER any mod that uses a Harmony version >= 2.0.0.9.
+**IMPORTANT** If you have any mods that use a Harmony version < 2.0.0.9, make sure these are loaded AFTER any mod that uses a Harmony version >= 2.0.0.9.

 In other words, a mod using a Harmony version >= 2.0.0.9 needs to be loaded first.
 The safest way to do this is to load ModLib first after the official modules.

-Know mods that use an outdated Harmony version < 2.0.0.9
+Known mods that use an outdated Harmony version (< 2.0.0.9)

 - Bannerlord Tweaks
 - Workshop Demystifier